gdm413229/swwmgz_m/ExtendedLore.md

 - Iteration 0: The void forms from within the bubble of empty space-time left by the real world's destruction.
-- Iteration 1: Azadeku, the first Administrator, is spawned.
+- Iteration 1: Azadeku, the zeroth Administrator, is spawned.
 - Iteration ~3.56542e208: Azadeku is erased by a Chaos Walker known as The Grinning Man, who takes over the world they created.
 Project .Blank begins.
 - ~2730000 BC: The mad dictator god Nedoshiaan is assassinated.